 How Meerkat Movies works at present

 Meerkat movies is a reward app that’s accessible to those that buy products or services from the Compare the Market brand site.
 With the app, you can access weekly codes to get you “buy-one-get-one-free” tickets at most UK cinemas all year.
 These codes, can, in turn, be used on either Tuesdays or Wednesdays for the 2-4-1 cinema offers.
 Note that not all cinemas will treat these the same.
-For example, some will levy an additional charge for £d or exclusive seating.
+For example, some will levy an additional charge for 3d or exclusive seating.
 Most cinemas will let you use the codes online when booking which can occasionally allow extra discounts for booking via cinema chains own website.
+There’s no real clarity on how many tickets can you buy with meerkat movies if teaming up with friends etc.

 Getting a Meerkat Movies code